 Lessons Learned

 Significant challenges have been encountered in the approvals and enactment of the methodology.
 Coordination between multiple organisations at a technical and a governance level was a challenge.
 Different organisations and organisational units required information to be presented at different levels of granularity, with different emphases, and in adherence to different presentational formats.
-Timely provision of this information was also contingent on successful traversal of complex organisational structures.
+Timely provision of this information was also contingent on successful traversal of complex organisational structures and internal processes over which we had no control.
 Moreover, the governance processes that drive decision making within organisations are subject to change in both definition and interpretation over time.
 Delays in provision of information have the potential to cause further delays.
 Moreover, technical issues can arise when processing activities must be performed by different organisations in a specific manner, as demonstrated by the issues with pseudonym generation at NHS Digital.
 Absence of published information relating to the number of patients that can be expected from each database at the unit of analysis (hospital) and relating to the quality of fields on which cohort selection is determined means that the feasibility of proposed analyses may only be determinable once data has been received.
 Given the resources required by the approvals and enactment, such uncertainty currently represents a significant risk for research projects.

 We are not the only group of researchers to encounter significant delays and difficulties with data access and linkage.
 Taylor and colleagues (2020) reported it taking them 2.5 years to be able to link a series of databases to study outcomes for congenital heart disease.
 To link 5 relevant datasets, they were required to produce 47 documents at the application stage for 11 data controllers or departments which were submitted 162 times in total.
 Although similar study information was requested for each application, each required different wording, structure and detail.

 The biggest barriers to realising the full potential of data linkage as a powerful research tool are gaining and maintaining public trust and reducing the cost, delays and inefficiencies in how data linkage is carried out (Harron).
-The necessities of linking primary and secondary data during the covid-19 pandemic to facilitate research and rapid transfer of knowledge led to the development of such initiatives as OpenSafely and the British Heart Foundation’s CVD-COVID-UK consortium.
+The necessities of linking primary and secondary data during the COVID-19 pandemic to facilitate research and rapid transfer of knowledge led to the development of such initiatives as OpenSafely and the British Heart Foundation’s CVD-COVID-UK consortium.

 Accessible and functional pathways are required to enable projects to adopt research methodologies based on the linkage of routinely collected NHS data that aim to protect the privacy of patients, their personal data, and the confidentiality of their information.
 In the absence of such pathways, there is a risk that such methodologies will not be adopted by researchers.
 This may lead to a detrimental impact on the rights of patients and the quality of research designs, processes and outputs.
 Improved knowledge and skills are required to develop more effective and efficient processes and structures to support research governance across all stakeholder organisations, including academic institutions,